Yoast/wordpress-seo/readme.txt

 * Props to [Kingdutch](https://github.com/Kingdutch) for helping improve our open source content analysis library.
 * Improves the redirect upsell when creating redirects in the search console overview.

+= Earlier versions =

+For the changelog of earlier versions, please refer to https://yoa.st/yoast-seo-changelog